The five forwards Real Madrid signed to replace Ronaldo & how they fared

 Arriving for £40million as a teenager from Flamengo in Brazil, the young winger had a lot of pressure to step up when Ronaldo departed, and struggled initially.

-But the 21-year-old has found his confidence and has been one of the best players in Europe this season.
-With nine goals and three assists in 14 La Liga appearances, he is starting to bring goals from the left wing, which have been lacking for a few years.
+But the 21-year-old has found his confidence and was one of the best players in Europe last season.
+With 17 goals and 10 assists in 35 La Liga appearances, he’s finally added a lethal end product to his game – as Liverpool found out with his match-winner in the Champions League final.

 A powerful centre forward, Jovic arrived as a big-money signing in the summer of 2019 as a 21-year-old, aiming to bring more goals to the side in rotation with Benzema.